 cosmopolitan organisations are loyal to "their" multicultural members.
 They support all of them to use their talents to the benefit of the organisation, its customers, employees and partners.
 Thus, working time is meaningful life time.

-We live in a globalised world where each of us is confronted daily with other cultures, and we strive to position our organisations and ourselves in a sustainable way.
+We live in a globalised world and strive to develop our organisations and ourselves in a sustainable way.
 Against this background, I inspire people and organisations of all kinds to become a preferred partner, supplier and employer through professional handling of multiple cultures and the agile use of systemic management approaches.

 Passion is the prerequisite for continuing to engage with a person or a thing when it becomes difficult or unpleasant.
 It helps you not to give up.
 Only with passion I am able to inspire others for my topics.
 Passion rocks!